What is NTP?

 In the NTP network, a reference clock is stratum 0 - that is, an authoritative source of time.
 An NTP server which uses a stratum 0 clock as its time source is stratum 1.
 Stratum 2 servers get their time from stratum 1 servers; stratum 3 servers get their time from stratum 2 servers, and so on.
 In practice it's rare to see servers higher than stratum 4 or 5 on the Internet [Mills] [Minar].

 Stratum 1 servers are connected to their stratum 0 sources via local hardware such as a serial port or expansion card slot.
 The reason we have additional strata after stratum 1 is to ensure that there are enough servers to cope with the load from all the clients.
 As much as it is possible, network delay (latency) between strata should be kept to a minimum.

 NTP uses a number of different algorithms to ensure that the time it receives is accurate.
 [Mills] Knowing how these algorithms work at a basic level can help us avoid configuration mistakes later, so we'll look at them here briefly:

 - filtering - The poll results from each time source are filtered in order to produce the most accurate results.
 [Mills]

 - selection (a.k.a. intersection) - The results from all sources are compared to determine which ones can potentially represent the true time, and those which cannot (called falsetickers or falsechimers) are discarded from further calculations.
 [Mills]

 - clustering - The surviving time sources from the selection algorithm are combined using statistical techniques.
 [Mills]

-In the next part of this series we’ll explore how to install and configure NTP on an Ubuntu Linux 16.04 system.
+Read on in part 3 - installation and configuration, where we'll explore how to install and configure NTP on an Ubuntu Linux 16.04 system.